-The second axis, Democratic and Participatory Governance in the Cities, states the need for local governments and local authorities to develop and implement different tools to integrate citizen participation in decision-making processes.
+The second axis, Democratic and Participatory Governance in the Cities, states the need for local authorities to develop and implement different tools to integrate citizen participation in decision-making processes.
 In order to have public policies corresponding to population's needs and aspirations, it is essential that local public authorities assure institutionalized spaces that facilitate citizens' participation in public administration.
 This participation should be wide, direct, equitable and democratic.
 Citizens should be included and consulted in all stages of the decision-making process: planning, preparation, approval, investment decisions, project management and implementation, and evaluation.
 Governments must also ensure transparency and access to information to the population in order to facilitate monitoring and accountability.
-They must also take into account a growing civil society participation (formal or informal) in territory management.
+They must take into account also a growing civil society participation (formal or informal) in territory management.
 It is also necessary to have inter-municipal cooperation models and forms of cooperation between different levels of government (municipal, state and national government), all of them entirely open to citizen participation.

 Our third axis, Urbanization, Sustainable Use of the Territory and Social Inclusion, urges cities to solidify a new paradigm of integrated planning and management of urban development that fosters the promotion of diversified uses in the same territory.
 To become increasingly inclusive, secure, resilient and sustainable, cities should regulate urban development through territorial policies that ensure the fulfilment of the social function of public and private property in compliance with the social, cultural and environmental collective interests over individual interests.
-Additionally, the expansion of cities should occur in a comprehensive and sustainable manner, whereby housing enterprises or economic developments are integrated and not isolated.
-There is a need to maximize the potential of the real city, which should be reinvented and rethought based on its cultural and environmental heritage and according with social demands, which should guide mobility and services network planning.
-It must ensure the right of all individuals and social groups to all services and urban public goods that the city can offer.
-Cities' planning and administration must also ensure equal rights for all and access to basic and social services, adequate housing, public spaces, green spaces and the preservation and sustainable enjoyment of natural and cultural heritage.
+Additionally, the expansion of cities should occur in a comprehensive and sustainable manner, and not from housing enterprises or economic developments isolated.
+There is a need to maximize the potential of the real city, which should be reinvented and rethought based on its cultural and environmental heritage and according with new economic opportunities and social demands, which should guide mobility and services network planning.
+It must be ensured the right of all individuals and social groups to all services and urban public goods that the city can offer.
+Cities' planning and administration must ensure equal rights for all and access to basic and social services, adequate housing, public spaces, green spaces and the preservation and sustainable enjoyment of natural and cultural heritage.

-Through the fourth axis, Economic Development and Social Inclusion in Cities, we focus on the challenges and perspectives of the so called informal economy in the cities.
-It must be noted that a significant part of the population is involved in the informal economy; has no rights; and remain somehow invisible for governments and public policies.
-At the same time, the informal economy workers are frequently the object and main targets of privatization and revitalization policies (in other words, gentrification, in the majority of the cases), which are detrimental to realization of the Right to the City.
-The informal economy is also part of the physical informality of the city (housing, access to basic services, etc.).
-It is necessary to bring these two issues together for discussion.
+Through the fourth axis, Economic Development and Social Inclusion in Cities, we focus on the challenges and perspectives of the informal economy in the cities.
+It must be noted that a significant part of the population is involved in the informal economy, but has no rights, is invisible.
+The informal economy workers are frequently object and main targets of privatization and revitalization policies (in other words, sanitization, in the majority of the cases), which are detrimental to realization of the Right to the City.
+The informal economy it is part also of the physical informality of the city (housing, access to basic services, etc.).
+It is necessary to gather these two discussions.
 While it is important to recognize the need for "negotiating" the occupation of public space by workers on the streets-so that the rights and needs of all of those who make use of the urban public space are met-it is important to recognize that streets are the primary and most-essential component of the public sphere, where a great deal of the informal economy workers (particularly for waste pickers and street vendors) make their livelihood.
 Assuring the rights of informal workers assures realization of the Right to the City.